gajus/vlad/README.md

 Translator allows to overwrite default error messages and give input names.

+In addition to the provided (below) use cases of the translator, you can extend `Gajus\Vlad\Translator` with your own functionality (e.g. importing translations from a file or database).

 ### Input name

 In most cases, you do not need to provide input name at all.
 Vlad will derive English name from the selector, e.g. `foo[bar_tar_id]` will come out as "Foo Bar Tar".